jguegant/tech.blog/content/C++/dense-hash-map.md

 Slug: dense-hash-map
 Status: draft

+This post is part of a planned serie of posts:
+- Part 1 - Beating std::unordered_map (Current)
+- Part 2 - Structuring our code (Coming Soon)
+- Part 3 - ...
+(Coming Soon)

+# Part 1 - Beating std::unordered_map

 ## Trivia:

 If C++ had an equivalent in the video game world, it would be similar to Dark Souls: a dark, violent, punishing game.
 Yet, the emotion you get after successfully assimilating all the moves required to overcome a challenge is absolutely impossible to replicate.
 You are able to reproduce a sort of dance to defeat any boss in your way.